 Finally, we've enclosed a copy of our Annual Report.
-You are very busy changing the world, so it's only 4 pages this year.
-We've also updated the website with new stories and pictures, so head on over for more information about what you've accomplished this year!
+We know you are very busy saving the world, so we made it only 4 pages this year.
+We've also updated our website with new stories and pictures, so head on over for more information about what you've accomplished this year!

 Janis Simon & The Nyaka AIDS Orphans Project Board of Directors

-PS - Thanks to your generosity and your commitment to change, on BONUS Day you raised a combined total of $3,210 for the students you love the best -- that's enough to support 13 more primary students or 7 secondary students for a full year!
+PS - Thanks to your generosity and your commitment to change, you raised a combined total of $388! -- that's enough to provide the construction cost of a new, sanitary kitchen that will help prevent childhood illnesses.